 - Close out all other applications using internet like web browsers, email clients, facebook, etc. on your device.

-- Use headphones (the kind with a microphone built in) to dramatically improve the sound quality and prevent feedback.
+- Headphones (the kind with a microphone built in) can dramatically improve the sound quality and prevent feedback.

 - External microphones will improve the sound quality.
-They are optional for beginners or those playing smaller harps, but recommended for more advanced students or those playing pedal harps.
+They are optional for beginners and those taking only occasional online lessons.
+An external microphone is highly recommended for intermediate and advanced students as well as those taking lots of online lessons.

 - Give yourself plenty of time to get set-up, especially before your first lesson online.
 It always takes longer than you think to login to and position everything where you want it.